EastCoastProduct/homepage/src/technologies/react.md

 layout: technology.ejs
 ---

+It feels like there's a new JavaScript UI library to learn every week now.
+But we only have eyes for one: <a href="https://facebook.github.io/react/">React</a>.

-There seems to be new Javascript libraries popping up weekly if not daily.
-It’s crazy out there.
-We definitely have eyes for only one library at the moment: <a href="https://facebook.github.io/react/">React</a>.
-React allows us to build highly performant, client-side web applications quickly and efficiently - like way, way faster .
-By working with a component-based frontend with an easy-to-read syntax, React makes collaboration both internally with our development team and externally with your team as smooth as silk.
-React is integral to our design philosophy because it can efficiently translate component-based UX/UI design and lets us reuse components.
-When it comes to frontend libraries, our first choice is React and we wouldn’t have it any other way.
+React allows us to build highly performant, client-side web applications quickly and efficiently.
+The component-based structure and easy-to-read syntax makes collaboration between our developers and yours as smooth as can be.
+React is also integral to our design philosophy because it encourages our designers to create scalable systems, not pages.

 ## Projects we've used it on